Queeny Rajkowski: Early life and education

 Rajkowski was born in 1988 in the Gelderland city Nijmegen to a Polish father, who was a teacher and an entrepreneur, and a mother, who was half Dutch and half Polish and worked as a manager for the province of Gelderland.
 She has a younger sister and grew up in the city Arnhem, where she attended the high school Stedelijk Gymnasium Arnhem.
-Rajkoswki moved to Utrecht to study economics at university and was a member of the student association Unitas.
+Rajkowski moved to Utrecht to study economics at university and was a member of the student association Unitas.
 She switched to public administration at Leiden University after a year, and she became a member of the Youth Organisation Freedom and Democracy (JOVD), the VVD's independent youth division.

-Career
+Career and local politics

 Rajkowski was elected to the Utrecht municipal council in the 2014 municipal elections, appearing fifth on the VVD's party list.
 She became her party's spokesperson for safety in the council.
 At the time, she had also been working for the government of the municipality of Utrecht since 2013.
 Thereafter, she filled positions related to education at Orion Duurzaam Leren and eFcous before moving in 2016 to Valtech, where she would later serve as head of learning and development.
 As a councilor, Rajkowski criticized the decision by SPO, which is responsible for Utrecht's public primary schools, to stop using Zwarte Piet in its Sinterklaas celebrations, saying parents had not been properly consulted.
 Besides, she advocated closing Utrecht's street prostitution zone in favor of window prostitution.